 Top Things To Do around Golden Bay And Abel Tasman National Park

-An absolute must stop for any photography enthusiasts.
-The beach is a 20 minute walk away from the nearest carpark.
+An absolute must-stop for any photography enthusiasts.
+The beach is a 20-minute walk away from the nearest parking lot.
 As you approach it, the Archway Islands right off the coast will come into your full view.
-This is one of my personal favourite photography spots on the South Island!
+This is one of my personal favorite photography spots on the South Island!

 If you happen to be here around April make sure to look out for seal pups often playing in the tidal pools.
 It’s a fun way to spend the afternoon observing them in their natural habitat, whilst their mums rest on the cliffs.